dlab-berkeley/HAAS-Python-Workshop/readme.md

    -   Click "Download Zip".
    -   Extract this file to a folder on your computer where you can easily access it (we recommend Desktop).

+Now that you have all the required software and materials, you need to run the code:
+1. Open the Anaconda Navigator application.
+You should see the green snake logo appear on your screen.
+Note that this can take a few minutes to load up the first time.

+2. Click the "Launch" button under "Jupyter Lab" and navigate through your file system to the HAAS-Python-Workshop folder you downloaded above.